HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

     <img width="800" src="https://github.com/HannahIgboke/A-Scalable-Database-system-for-Olist-store/blob/main/Building%20a%20scalable%20Database%20system%20for%20Olist%20store/Images/order_payments.PNG" alt="order_payments">
 </p>

 The payments_type column contains values that upon any sort of modification - deletion or update would cause errors.
 To rectify this, I used the SQL script below to create a table: payment_type containing information solely about the types of payment available on the olist store platform.
+With this, whenever the data is updated, or deleted, the information can cascade neatly without errors.

 ```sql